-Oil remaining reserves decreased 6.3 per cent in 2016 for total remaining reserves of 16.5 106m3 (103.7 MMSTB).
-This reserves drop is due to a combination of increased production, reserves revisions and lack of new discoveries.
+Oil remaining reserves increased 10.3 per cent in 2017 for total remaining reserves of 18.2 106m3 (114.5 MMSTB).
+This reserves increase is due to adding new Montney oil wells and reserves.

-Historical remaining oil reserves, wells drilled, production and reserves-to-production ratio (R/P) are plotted in Figure 14.
-Oil production peak of 2.7 106m3 (17.0 MMSTB) in 1998 declined until 2010; when it began to stabilize with continued horizontal drilling and waterflood pressure maintenance.
-As noted, a recent trend is increasing production, primarily due to Montney growth.
-The R/P ratio has been steady since 2009, with approximately 15 years of reserve life booked, until 2016 when the reserves to production ratio dropped to 14 years.
-Comparing to 2015, the distribution of remaining oil reserves has a noticeable change, Montney oil continues growing and has surpassed Boundary Lake to become the largest oil pool in B.C.
-Thirty-three per cent of the remaining oil reserves in B.C. are located in pools with secondary recovery pressure maintenance schemes, predominantly waterfloods.
+Historical remaining oil reserves, wells drilled, production and reserves-to-production ratio (R/P) are plotted in Figure 15.
+The oil production peak of 2.7 106m3 (17.0 MMSTB) in 1998 declined until 2010 when it began to stabilize with continued horizontal drilling and waterflood pressure maintenance.

+The R/P ratio has been steady since 2009 with approximately 15 years of reserve life.
+In

+2017 the R/P ratio slightly increased due to adding Montney oil reserves.
+Montney oil continues growing and has surpassed Boundary Lake to become the largest oil pool in B.C.

+Thirty-two per cent of the remaining oil reserves in B.C. are located in pools with secondary recovery pressure maintenance schemes, predominantly waterfloods.
 These oil pools are listed in Table A-4: Oil Pools Under Waterflood.

-Gas injection recovery schemes account for one per cent of remaining oil reserves, occurring in seven oil pools (see Table A-5: Oil Pools Under Gas Injection).
+Gas injection recovery schemes account for 0.6 per cent of remaining oil reserves, occurring in seven oil pools (see Table A-5: Oil Pools Under Gas Injection).